This article was originally published in the November 2024 edition of What's On.

 In One Small Serve, I show you a small and, simple home grown food approach.
 Learn about 7 easy, nutritious food plants that you can harvest from for years without replanting

-• By setting your containers on concrete or a hard surface, you can foil the native rats that burrow up from beneath1.
-You can also use containers that are too tall for a bandicoot to climb into (and we place our containers near the house, where the presence of our dog further discourages bandicoots and rats).
+By using containers with full bottoms or setting them on concrete or a hard surface, you can foil the native rats that burrow up from beneath1.
+You can also use containers that are too tall for a bandicoot to climb into (see pics below).

-• Lastly, sweet potatoes are relatively pest free but what pests they do have are often soil-borne; growing in containers enables you to control the soil they grow in much more closely.
+Sweet potatoes are relatively pest and disease free but what problems they do have are often soil-borne -- so growing in containers enables you to contain the soil they grow in, and start again more easily if you need to.

 Growing conditions

 Sweet potatoes like well-drained, loose soil, slightly acidic.
 Potting mix is fine.
-Loose soil is important for your tubers to be able to expand as they develop, and for easy harvesting.
+Loose soil is important for drainage, for your tubers to be able to expand as they develop, and for easy harvesting.

 For a crop of big tubers, you'll need plenty of sunlight.
 If open sunny spaces are limited, arrange for the vines on the trellis to reach up into the sunlight.
 For greens only, a shadier spot will be fine; the leaves will be bigger and softer if grown in partial shade.